-You can also try another Paleo Meatloaf recipe from my friend, Sheena at Noshtastic.
+If you want to try a different recipe, you can try Paleo Meatloaf from my friend, Sheena at Noshtastic.
 Her version comes with gravy!

-Finally, if you prefer your paleo meatloaf to be more sturdy, there’s one modification to consider.
+If you prefer your paleo meatloaf to be even more sturdy, there’s one modification to consider.
 Simply increase the golden flaxseed meal amount to 2/3 cup.
 This makes it slightly less tender, but easier to cut without crumbling.
 I think it’s delicious both ways!

 Pin it to save for later!